gecko0307/dagon/doc/tutorials/Tutorial 11. Exporting Assets from Blender.md

 ## Animation

-If the model contains skins and animation, they are not applied autimatically and require some ground work:
+If the model contains skins and animation, they are not applied automatically and require some ground work:

 ```d
 auto charNode = model.node("character");